PixelgenTechnologies/pixelator/DEVELOPERS.md

 Pixelator provides a number of utility scripts (you have already used one above) to help with development and testing using [Task](https://taskfile.dev/).
 We are using `tasks` to make it easier to run common development tasks such as running tests, and formatting code.
-It allows us to make these commands them self-documenting and easy to discover, and
+`tasks` allows us to make these commands self-documenting and easy to discover.

 > [!NOTE]
 > If you have followed the installation instructions above you should have `task` installed